thejeremyjohn/Air-Traffic-Controller/readme.md

 This project will be implemented with the following technologies:

 - `JavaScript` for game logic
-- `Canvas` for rendering shapes and/or
+- `Canvas` for rendering lines, shapes and images
 - `CSS3` for rendering shapes, transformations, animations
 - `Firebase` for reading and writing highscores